Kroger Slip and Fall Attorneys

 Don’t Give a Recorded Statement

 After a Kroger slip and fall, it is not uncommon for you to receive a phone call from a third-party administrator wanting to discuss your incident.
 Sedgwick Claims CMS commonly handles accident claims for Kroger.
 They do not work for Kroger per se.
 Rather, they are a company that helps Kroger resolve and defend against liability claims.
 They work on behalf of Kroger.
 It is in their financial interest to give Kroger a reason to deny your claim since saving Kroger money is their job.

 Sedgwick Claims CMS will often ask you to give a recorded statement.
 Do not do it without an attorney present.
 They are trained professionals whose job is to get you to say something that can be used to deny your claim.
 If you do a simple search on the Rip-off Report or Complaint Board websites, you will see a litany of complaints about how they denied injury claim after injury claim.
 These claims run from premise liability to worker’s compensation claims.

 There is much more that goes into obtaining justice for your Kroger slip and fall accident than simply calling Kroger and reporting a fall.
-Be aware of the tricks, traps and hurdles you must overcome.
-You are at a disadvantage from the start because they hold all of the evidence and have the power to preserve what they see beneficial.
-Before you call Sedgwick back, do your research and consult a slip and fall attorney so that hopefully you do not become the next denial.
+Be aware of the tricks, traps, and hurdles you must overcome.
+You are at a disadvantage from the start because they hold all of the evidence and have the power to preserve what they see as beneficial.
+Before you call Sedgwick back, do your research and consult a slip-and-fall attorney so that hopefully you do not become the next denial.

-Simmons and Fletcher, P.C. has been helping victims of slip and falls recover since 1979.
+Simmons and Fletcher, P.C. has been helping victims of slip and fall accidents recover since 1979.
 Our initial consultation is free, and; we do not charge any fee unless we make a recovery.
-Call today at: 1-800-298-0111.
+Call today at (713) 932-0777.